MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-provisioning.md

     ![Save new storage account resource name and access keys for later](media/create-storage-account/access-keys.png "Save new storage account resource name and access keys for later")

+1. Make sure that you have these items of information:

+   :heavy_check_mark:  The name of your blob storage account.

+   :heavy_check_mark:  The access key of your blob storage account.

 ## Sign up for MAG provisioning

 To sign up for MAG on AS distribution preview, send the following information using your school or company email account to <a href="mailto:academicapi@microsoft.com?subject=Access request to Microsoft Academic Graph (MAG) on Azure Storage (AS) distribution preview">academicapi@microsoft.com</a> with the subject "Access request to Microsoft Academic Graph (MAG) on Azure Storage (AS) distribution preview":